kt946/kt946/README.md

 # Hello World! 👋 I’m Kyle!
 Nice to meet you! 😉

 I'm a full stack web developer with a B.A. in Psychology from Rutgers University and a passion for technology, creativity, and learning.
 Completed a certificate in Full Stack Web Development from the Rutgers University's Coding Bootcamp.
-Experienced in both front-end and back-end technologies such as HTML, CSS, JavaScript, Node.js, Express, and MySQL.
+Experienced in both front-end and back-end technologies such as HTML, CSS, JavaScript, React, and MERN stack.
 As a versatile quick learner and problem-solver, I'm able to collaborate with teams in fast-paced settings to design innovative projects that exceed expectations.
 Eager to demonstrate my newly acquired skills and build innovative applications that help me grow as a developer and provide users with immersive web experiences.

 Check out my works and contact information.
 I’m happy to connect with you!